ElementsProject/lightning/doc/lightning-fundchannel_cancel.7.md

 `fundchannel_cancel` is a lower level RPC command.
 It allows channel opener to cancel a channel before funding broadcast with a connected peer.

-*id* is the node id of the remote peer with which to cancel.

 Note that the funding transaction MUST NOT be broadcast before `fundchannel_cancel`.
 Broadcasting transaction before `fundchannel_cancel` WILL lead to unrecoverable loss of funds.